devanshsingh15/javascript-supersimpledev/README.md

-All the implementations are done in <script> tag of HTML.
+All the implementations of JS are done in <script> used under <body> tag & all the implementations of CSS is done in <link> tag under <head> tag.
-Internal JS is used in these implimentations using <script> tag.
+Internal JS  and CSS is used in these implimentations using <script> and <link> tag respectively.